Privacy-Preserving Empathy Detection in Video Interactions: Method

 This formulation ensures complete separation of subjects between training and test sets:

 As stratification cannot be ensured in this cross-validation, some test splits may have all samples from the same class.
 This is more likely when subjects have a small number of samples.
-Some evaluation metrics, such as AUROC, are undefined in this scenario.
-To consider this edge case, we pool the predictions from all subject folds to calculate the evaluation metrics.
+Some evaluation metrics, such as \ac{AUC}, are undefined in this scenario.
+To address this edge case, we pool predictions across all subject folds to calculate the evaluation metrics.